practicalli/blog-cryogen/content/md/posts/emacs-cider-removing-old-cider-compat.md

 Delete the packages `cider-*`, `clojure-mode-*` and `cider-eval-sexp-fu-*` from `~/.emacs.d/elpa/<emacs-version>/develop/`

-Comment out `cider` or `(cider ,,,)` from the `dotspacemacs-configuration-layers` (as that will automatically download the latest version)

-Restart and the pinned version of Cider will be installed.
+Reload the Spacemacs configuration, `SPC f e R`, or restart Emacs, `SPC q r` and the pinned version of Cider will be installed.

-If you have clojure variables set in the layer list, then you can uncomment them and restart for those to take effect (this will not update the package, that will only be done if using `SPC f e U` )

-#### Pinning a package in Doom
+## Pinning a package in Doom

 All of Doom's packages are pinned by default.
 A pinned package is a package locked to a specific commit.
 So to pin CIDER to a version is of the form: